 Housing is in rustic (and very charming) cabins and dorms.
 Most rooms are double occupancy but there are a few single occupancy rooms, which can be reserved for an additional fee.
 All bathroom facilities are shared.
 Participants supply their own towels and bedding.
 In May, weather in Michigan can be extremely variable so participants must be prepared for a range of temperatures.
 Meals are provided by the Ox-Bow kitchen, and are served family style, with a focus on healthy, delicious, sustainable choices.
 The kitchen works to accommodate most food restrictions.

-PBI consists of two sessions.
-During the first four-day session, participants will take two classes – one meeting in the morning and the other in the afternoon.
-May 17 is a break day, for participants to decompress, walk on the beach, or explore the Saugutuk area.
-The second session of classes will meet full days for four days, from May 18 to 21.
-The banquet and auction are scheduled for May 22.
+PBI consists of two 4-day sessions.
+During the first session, participants take two classes – one meeting in the morning and the other in the afternoon.
+There is a day off, and the second session begins, consisting of one class that meets for the whole day.